 Schools recognise that children who enter the Looked after System are often the most vulnerable.
-Birchgrove Primary School's policy on Children Looked After (CLA) should be set out in (a separate document) in consultation with Education Directorate's Looked After Co-ordinator.
+Birchgrove Primary School 's policy on Children Looked After (CLA) is set out in (a separate document) in consultation with Education Directorate's Looked After Co-ordinator. (see website for CLA Policy)